mstrlaw/mstrlaw/src/posts/2022-01-06-january-6th-and-the-urge-to-do-something.md

 But in a very concrete way, it attacked something that we share with Americans: the ideal of Democracy.
 And that was, indeed, something dystopian to watch live.

 <hr>

+Days later, as footage surfaced of people denigrating an established democratic process: rioting, breaking an entry, joking around and just having a ball shitting on a concept that literally gave them the life that precisely allowed them to march down and protest, something interesting happened.

+The internet got annoyed and Parler got hacked, leaked a trove of user videos to the web, georeferenced and all.

+Parler is just one of the many sad examples of attempts to create alternative social networks and parallel narratives in order to avoid facing the reality we live in.
+It's where